lborophysics/DECTSim/docs/source/user_guide/first_sim.md

-# Running your first simulation
+# Running a script (No GUI)

 To run a simulation, there are 5 main ingredients required:
 1. The x-ray source, giving information about the energy and intensity of the x-rays at given positions.
-Currently, only `single_energy` is available, but more will be added in the future.
+Currently, only `single_energy` and `source_fromfile` is available, but more will be added in the future.
 2. The phantom, which is the object being imaged.
 3. The movement of your detector - controlled by the `gantry` object
 4. Your detector array, indicating the geometry of the sources and sensors.
-There are currently only two types available: `curved_detector` and `parallel_detector` (more to come in the future, such as `flat_detector`)
+There are currently only two types available: `curved_detector` and `flat_detector`.
 5. The sensor, controlling how intensities and energies are converted into signals and then to sinograms.
 Currently, only `ideal_sensor` is available, but more will be added in the future.

 There is one more optional ingredient, which is whether you would like to include scatter in the simulation.
 There exists three types of scatter models: `"none"`, `"fast"` and `"slow"`.
 The default is `"none"`, but can be changed.